nuac-admin/nuac-release-four/_waters/hallwalk.md

         <div class="row">
           <div class="col-sm-12 col-md-12">
-            {% include c19-desc-alert.html %}

-            <p>	The following waters at Hall Walk Lakes are available to NUAC members but <strong>access must be booked in advance as per booking instructions stated below.</strong></p>
+            <p>The following waters at Hall Walk Lakes are available to NUAC members but <strong>access must be booked in advance as per booking instructions stated below.</strong></p>
             <p>For further information on these lakes, please refer to the <a href="{{ page.ws-url }}" target="_blank">Hall Walk Lakes website</a>.</p>

           </div> <!-- END OF col  -->